Shaping and being Shaped by AI

 Why this class?

-This course is centered around three themes: 1) How AI shapes us, 2) How AI shapes society, and 3) How to shape AI.
-We will cover a number of topics across these themes: agency and initiative, AI and power (and relatedly bias, fairness, and justice), the nature of infrastructure, co-adaptation, privacy, and more.
+We will cover a number of topics across these themes: AI fairness, AI design for privacy, AI and power (and relatedly bias, fairness, and justice), the nature of infrastructure, co-adaptation, and more.